mpailab/pylext/README.md

         modules imported from M added to current parse context.

 #### User-defined macros
-Each macro is assotiated with some syntax rule.
-Function **expand_macro** search in parse tree nodes with rules assotiated with user-defined macros.
+Each macro is associated with some syntax rule.
+Function **expand_macro** search in parse tree nodes with rules associated with user-defined macros.
 Search order is depth-first, starting from root.
 If in some node macro rule is detected, then it is expanded using function from macro definition:
-1. While current node `curr` assotiated with macro
+1. While current node `curr` associated with macro
    - `f <- macro expansion function`
    - `curr <- f(*curr.children)`
 2. For all children run **macro_expand**